LaneMcMartin/LaneMcMartin/README.md

 - 👋 Hi, I’m @LaneMcMartin!
 - 👀 I’m interested in embedded system programming, hardware design, and signal processing!
-- 🌱 I’m currently learning how to make small indie games!
+- 🌱 I’m currently learning how to make games in the Godot engine!
 - 💞️ I’m looking to collaborate on cool things!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lanemcmartin/)